clj-kondo/clj-kondo/analysis/README.md

   Optional:
   - `:fixed-arities`: a set of fixed arities
-  - `:var-args-min-arity`: the minimal number of arguments of a var-args signature
+  - `:varargs-min-arity`: the minimal number of arguments of a varargs signature
   - several metadata values: `:private`, `:macro`, `:deprecated`, `:doc`, `:added`
   - `:lang`: if definition occurred in a `.cljc` file, the language in which the definition was done: `:clj` or `:cljs`